malloydata/malloydata.github.io/src/documentation/user_guides/basic.md

 In Malloy, all output fields have names.
-This means that any time a query includes a field with a calculated value, like a scalar or aggregate function, it must be named. _(unlike SQL, which allows un-named expressions)_
+This means that any time a query includes a field with a calculated value, like a scalar or aggregate function, it must be named _(unlike SQL, which allows un-named expressions)_.

 ```malloy
 --! {"isRunnable": true, "showAs":"html", "isPaginationEnabled": true}